IvanJericevich/IJPCTG-ABMCoinTossX/README.md

 Pkg.add("...")
 ```
 Each script contains examples of how to run the relevant functions.
 [CoinTossXUtilities.jl](Scripts/CoinTossXUtilities.jl) contains the important functions for interacting with CoinTossX.
 [ABMVolatilityAuctionProxy.jl](Scripts/ABMVolatilityAuctionProxy.jl) is the script used to simulate using the ABM and submit generated orders via the model to CoinTossX.
 [Calibration.jl](Scripts/Calibration.jl) calibrates parameters to empirical JSE TAQ data.
 [SensitivityAnalysis.jl](Scripts/SensitivityAnalysis.jl) provides code for the recovery of sensitivity analysis results and figures.
 Important to the calibration of parameters and sensitivity analysis is the algorithm for cleaning and re-formatting raw data from both COinTossX and JSE.
 This is demonstrated in [DataCleaning](DataCleaning).

+### Data structure
+Provided in the [Data](Data) folder is cleaned level 1 LOB data from calibrated parameters applied to CoinTossX (for visualisation), along with the calibrated parameters (with confidence intervals).
+Additionally, the NMTA optimization stacktrace with the bootstrapped covariance matrix of empirical log-returns are provided as well.
+The exact files and their contents are as follows:
+* [Data/Trader.csv](Data/Trades_1.csv) contains the trader menmonics of all trader agent types.
+* [Data/ParametersCI.csv](Data/ParametersCI.csv) contains the error bars around calibrated parameters.
+* [Data/MomentsCI.csv](Data/MomentsCI.csv) contains the error bars around moments computed from simulationds with calibrated parameters.
+* [Data/Calibration/L1LOB.csv](Data/Calibration/L1LOB.csv) contains the cleaned level 1 LOB data from simulations with calibrated parameters.
+* [Data/Calibration/OptimisationResults.jld](Data/Calibration/OptimisationResults.jld) is the data file for the NMTA optimization stacktrace.
+* [Data/Calibration/W.jld](Data/Calibration/W.jld) is the data file for the bootstrapped covariance matrix of empirical log-returns.